stfxecutables/ABIDE-eig/notes/dilemmas/DILEMMAS.md

 There are really 2-3 separable papers / goals here re: the eigenvalues and ABIDE / ADHD-200 data:

-1. exploring eigenvalue-based features (eigenfeatures) is doomed to fail
+1. eigenvalue-based features (eigenfeatures), which:
-   - for both prediction and description
+   - must necessarily be poor for both prediction and description
-   - includes whole-brain, ROI-based, and perturbation-based eigenfeatures
+   - will be poor features whether extracted from the whole-brain or ROIs
+   - will not be salvageable with perturbation-based methods
 2. Exploring efficient deep learning architectures for fMRI
-3. Solving various serious general issues for both DL and classical ML with tiny, extremely heterogeneous data of ABIDE / ADHD-200
+3. Solving various serious general issues for both DL and classical ML with tiny, extremely **heterogeneous data** (e.g. ABIDE / ADHD-200, other medical or subject-level / panel data)

-# Problem / Paper #1: Eigenfeatures are Bad / Limited Features
+# Problem / Paper #1: Eigenvalues are Bad / Limited Features

+Broadly, the problem here is that eigenvalues have a number of properties that render them undesirable for prediction and/or explanation.

 ## Primary Issue: Eigenvalue Extraction is "Quasi-Linear"